wendahere/GoGetter/Journal.md

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Collection/IMG_5308.JPG)

 The PCB they used for matrix control was very useful.
 I learned that the holes to put the molex female component were Vias.
 This meant that I could connect the top copper and bottom copper to the molex female component and only solder the component at the bottom.
 I would not need to solder the top copper for the component to connect as there is the Via to connect the bottom to the top copper.

+Allen continued to work on the CAD design of the vending machine.
+He focused on designing the metal sheets that would be used to cover up the hollow tube frame.

+**insert pictures of the different metal sheets for the frame**

+The way we will be installing the sheets onto the frame is by blind riveting.
+Allen learnt that the spacing between each rivets also known as rivet pitch must be at least 3 times the rivet diameter, althought the preferred distance is 3.5 times the rivet diameter.
+Another thing to note is the edge distance of rivets, it should not be less than 2 times the diameter of the rivets.
+The recommended edge distance is 2.5 times the rivet diameter, this is so that the rivet holes can be enlarged in the future without violating the miniumum edge distance.
+It is important that the minimum edge distance is met.
+This is because, if rivets are placed to near the edge of the sheet, the sheet may crack or pull away from the rivet while under load.

+To find out more about the basics of riveting, here are some links: [link 1](https://www.youtube.com/watch?v=FY8Nn7_6Erc&ab_channel=HomebuiltHELP), [link 2](https://www.flight-mechanic.com/structural-fasteners-solid-shank-rivets-installation-of-rivets/), [link 3](https://www.tpub.com/air/13-25.htm).